AdobeDocs/target.de-DE/help/c-implementing-target/c-considerations-before-you-implement-target/implement-cname-support-in-target.md

 # CNAME und Adobe Target {#cname-and-adobe-target}

 Instructions for working with Adobe Client Care to implement CNAME (Canonical Name) support in [!DNL Adobe Target].
-Zur bestmöglichen Behandlung von Problemen mit der Werbeblockierung oder von ITP-bezogenen Cookie-Richtlinien wird ein CNAME verwendet, damit Aufrufe an eine Domäne des Kunden statt an eine Domäne, die sich im Besitz der Adobe befindet, gesendet werden.
+To best handle ad blocking issues, or ITP-related cookie policies, a CNAME is used so calls are made to a domain owned by the customer rather than a domain owned by Adobe.

-## CNAME-Unterstützung anfordern
+## Request CNAME support

 Perform the following steps to request CNAME support in [!DNL Target]:

-1. Bestimmen Sie die Liste der Hostnamen, die Sie für Ihr SSL-Zertifikat benötigen (siehe FAQ).
+1. Determine the list of hostnames you need for your SSL certificate (see FAQ).

 1. Erstellen Sie für jeden Hostnamen einen CNAME-Eintrag in Ihrem DNS, der auf Ihren regulären [!DNL Target] Hostnamen verweist `clientcode.tt.omtrdc.net`.